manuelkasper/AS-Stats/README.md

 	`rrd-extractstats.pl /path/to/rrd/dir /path/to/knownlinks /path/to/asstats_day.txt`

-  That script will go through all RRD files and collect per-link summary stats for each AS, sort them by total traffic (descending), and write them to a text file.
+  That script will go through all RRD files and collect per-link summary stats for each AS in the last 24 hours, sort them by total traffic (descending), and write them to a text file.
 The "top N AS" page uses this to determine which ASes to show.